 It’s still just cool.

-The post "The Storybox Materializes at ETUG" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2014/11/storybox-at-etug/) on November 26, 2014.
+The post "The Storybox Materializes at ETUG" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2014/11/storybox-at-etug/) on November 26, 2014.